Diana-ops/Selective-Process-2-Website-about-Plants---Business-Red-Ventures-/README.md

 <hr>

 - [X] [Red Ventures](https://www.redventures.com/) - [Plants](https://github.com/Diana-ops/selectiveProcesses-lisf-of-projects/tree/master/red-venturess)
-- *The project:* frontend application for choice plants based in amount of sun, frequency of drainage and ff there are or not a pet
+- *The project:* frontend application for choice plants based in amount of sun, frequency of drainage and if there are or not a pet
 - *Resources*: HTML, CSS, JS and API
 - Not responsive, no frameworks